 After the candy reaches 240 F, remove the pan from the heat and immediately stir in the white chocolate chips and marshmallow cream.
 Stir until the white chocolate has melted and the fudge is completely smooth.

-Working quickly, pour about 1/3 of the white fudge into a bowl and set aside.
+Working quickly from this point forward, pour about one-third of the white fudge into a bowl and set aside.

 Pour the orange fudge into the prepared pan and spread it into an even layer.

 Drop the white fudge over the top by the spoonful, then drag a table knife or toothpick through the fudge to create orange-white swirls.